jtgasper3/jtgasper3.github.io/about.md

 **Summary:** Providing a vision for the future of IAM at Yale University
 **Highlights:**

+- Led the technical rollout of FIDO2 passkey technology for our high-risk users.
-- Expanding †he footprint of key services to both on-prem and cloud for high availability to a global community
+- Expanded the footprint of CAS Server and Shibboleth IdP services to both on-prem and cloud providing high availability to a global community
-- Supporting Apereo CAS, Shibboleth IdP, Microsoft Entra ID (formerly Azure Active Directory), Internet2 Grouper, and SailPoint Identity IQ
+- Supporting Apereo CAS, Shibboleth IdP, Microsoft Entra ID (formerly Azure Active Directory), Internet2 Grouper, and SailPoint IdentityIQ
 - Modernizing our devops practices
 - Encouraging individual and teams to make good IAM-related decisions